Cornell’s story is unlike any other. And it’s only beginning.

 - Audiences from over 75 countries logged in to view the live, virtual launch, of which 61% were alumni, 22% parents, and 8.25% faculty and staff.

 - Alumni engagement is a top priority of the campaign.
-Cornell’s goal of engaging 200,000 alumni during the course of the campaign was surpassed in the first six months.
+While they've only just passed the halfway point of the Campaign, they are already 80% of the way toward their goal of engaging 200,000 alumni during the course of the campaign.